 Mississippi Delta, Louisiana

-When many people think of bucket list fishing trips, they imagine an alien world of winding waters and huge, colorful fish.
-What people generally don’t realize is that you can find all that just a stone’s throw from a major US city!
+When many people think of bucket list fishing trips, they imagine an alien land of winding waters and huge, colorful fish.
+What people generally don’t realize is that this watery wonderland might be closer than they think.
+Enter the sprawling shallows of the Mississippi River Delta.

 American anglers can be so used to catching these monsters that they forget just how awesome they are.
-Take a trip into the heart of the Mississippi Delta, though, and you’re in for an experience you’ll never forget.
+Make no mistake, both these guys are world-class gamefish that deserve all the respect you’d give Salmon or Tarpon.
+Take them on in the mouth of Old Man River, and you’re in for an experience you’ll never forget.

 The Andaman Islands, India